-Proposed emissions of diesel engine exhaust, particulate (DEEP) and NO2 from the thirty seven (37) MWH engines exceed the regulatory trigger level for toxic air pollutants (also called an Acceptable Source Impact Level, (ASIL)).
+Proposed emissions of DEEP and NO2 from the thirty-seven (37) MWH engines exceed the regulatory trigger level for TAPs (also called an ASIL).
 A second tier review was required for DEEP and NO2 in accordance with WAC 173-460-090, and MWH was required to prepare a health impact assessment (HIA).
-The HIA presents an evaluation of both non-cancer hazards and increased cancer risk attributable to MWH's increased emissions of all identified carcinogenic compounds (including DEEP, NO2, and numerous other constituents), ammonia, carbon monoxide, benzene, and acrolein.
+The HIA presents an evaluation of both noncancer hazards and increased cancer risk attributable to MWH's increased emissions of all identified carcinogenic compounds (including DEEP, NO2, and numerous other constituents), ammonia, carbon monoxide, benzene, and acrolein.
 MWH also reported the DEEP and NO2 cumulative risks associated with MWH and prevailing sources in their HIA document based on a cumulative modeling approach.
 The MWH cumulative risk study is based on proposed generators, nearby existing permitted data center sources, and other background sources including highways and railroads.
 The MWH HIA document along with a brief summary of Ecology's review will be available on Ecology's website.